Block public access

 1. Log on to the OSS console.

 2. In the left-side navigation pane, click Access Points.
-On the Access Points page, click the name of the access point for which you want to enable Block Public Access.
+Click the target access point.

-3. In the Basic Information section, click Enable next to Block Public Access and follow the on-screen instructions to complete the setting.
+3. In the Basic Information section, click Enable next to Block Public Access and complete the on-screen instructions.

 Enable Block Public Access for an Object FC Access Point